 First, we want to thank you for visiting our website.
 We are pleased that you are interested in the important work our foundation does for the conservation of Iranian nature.
 But how did it all start actually?
 What made Stichting Simba Nature Protection and Education Foundation come to live?

-Well, about 2 years ago my husband and I travelled through Iran.
-We also visited Yazd, a beautiful historic city in central Iran.
-During our trip we met a man, who offered to take us for a trip around Yazd one day.
-Our second stop on that trip was a beautiful old caravan station with a garden around it, which was being renovated to a hotel.
+Well, a few years ago our founder and president, Marjan van der Schaaf, travelled through Iran.
+She also visited Yazd, a beautiful historic city in central Iran.
+During her trip she met a man, who offered to take her and her travel companion for a trip around Yazd one day.
+The second stop on that trip was a beautiful old caravan station with a garden around it, which was being renovated to a hotel.

-This year we went back to Yazd and we had a wonderful meeting with the officials of the Yazd Provincial Office of Department of Environment.
-We discussed several projects, such as assistance to the population recovery plan for the Persian fallow deer, air to water projects and assistance to the re-establishment of the nature museum in Yazd.
+In 2017 Marjan went back to Yazd and she had a wonderful meeting with the officials of the Yazd Provincial Office of Department of Environment.
+They discussed several projects, such as assistance to the population recovery plan for the Persian fallow deer, air to water projects and assistance to the re-establishment of the nature museum in Yazd.

-After that we visited several reservations where we have actually seen the animals we are protecting.
+After that several reservations were visited where Marjan and her travel companions actually saw the animals we are protecting.
 It was an amazing experience which we will never forget and we are doing everything in our power to help protect these wonderful animals from extinction!